1. Waterloo - the Swedish outtake - February

 So Long - the single release

-The recording sessions for a new album started already in September 1974.
-The first single "So Long"/"I've been Waiting for You" was released in Great Britain on 18 November 1974.
+The single "So Long"/"I've been Waiting for You" was released in Great Britain on November 18th, 1974.
 Maybe the choice of "So Long" on the A-side was not the right decision?
-Maybe "I've Been Waiting For You" would have a bigger chance to bring ABBA to the UK Top Ten already then?
+Maybe "I've Been Waiting For You" would have had a bigger chance to bring ABBA to the UK Top Ten already then?
 Anyway "So Long" was not good enough for the British music market and it sounded too much as "Waterloo".
 It did not enter the British chart even if ABBA performed the song in Top of The Pops in December 1974.

-In West Germany it entered the chart on 16 December 1974 and reached no 11.
-"So Long" entered the Swedish "Topplistan" in January 1975 and it peaked on #7.
+In West Germany it entered the chart on December 16th, 1974 and reached no 11.
 In Belgium on #29 and in Austria on #5.

 Björn on Finnish TV